MIUN Free NEET Quiz Unit 1

 44 / 50

-44. A population is a group of individuals of a given species sharing or competing for similar resources in a defined geographical area.
+44. A population refers to a collection of individuals of the same species that share or compete for similar resources within a defined geographic area.

 45 / 50